adamleithp/hnkb/README.md

 ### TODO:
 - [x] Comment section hint (press down helper below title)
 - [x] Comment number below title. (wont do)
 - [ ] Add index to URL, so when you refresh, you can pass the Url to someone else.
-Load from URL if index is present.
+Load from URL if index is present. (wont do)
 - [x] Add "Open in hackernews.com".
 Example: https://news.ycombinator.com/item?id=22718207